catlaqtr/TheBattleShip/battleship/DEPLOYMENT.md

 docker build -t battleship:local .
 ```

-Run with H2 (no DB envs) — good for a quick smoke test:
+Run with H2 (no DB envs) — quick smoke test only.
+Note: When no datasource is provided, the app will try to start, but most endpoints require a DB.
+Prefer testing with a real MySQL URL.

 - Linux/macOS:
 ```bash